indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 To serve the minified bundle with Spring Boot, we have to move it to one of the directories where [Spring Boot serves static content](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-web-applications.html#boot-features-spring-mvc-static-content).
 I'm using [Gradle](https://gradle.org/ "Gradle Build Tool") in this example to build and package the Spring Boot application, but the same can be achieved with other build tools.
 The key is to remember that in addition to building the Java code, we must also create the minified bundle of our web app and copy it to the correct directory.

-*If the minified bundle will be placed in one of the static content directories, where will our React source files live?*
-That's a good question.
-The answer is really up to you.
-In this example, I will put my React source files to `src/main/webapp` directory and use Gradle to create the minified bundle which is then copied to another directory.

 To integrate a Gradle build with Node, I'm using the [`gradle-node-plugin`](https://github.com/srs/gradle-node-plugin "Gradle plugin for integrating NodeJS in your build").
 The following are the most interesting parts of my Gradle build script.